How Safe Is Your Identity?

 - Being denied insurance claims because your benefits are used up

-What to do: Keep your medical and health insurance information secure.
+Keep your medical and health insurance information secure.
 Treat these in the same way you would your SSN.
 Whenever you get a bill, thoroughly review the explanation of benefits (EOB) for strange entries.

-3. Child Identity Theft
+3. Child identity theft

-Sadly, 60% of child identity fraud victims know the perpetrator personally [*].
+Even worse, 67% of child identity fraud victims know the perpetrator personally [*].
 The thieves take advantage of their access to the child’s sensitive information and use it for personal gain.

 - Your child already has a credit report